Do you have some values arranged as rows in your workbook, and do you want to convert text in rows to columns in Excel like this?

 Error message when trying to convert rows to columns in Excel

-To wrap up with converting rows to columns, let’s review the typical error messages you can face during the flow.
+To wrap up with converting Excel data in columns to rows, let’s review the typical error messages you can face during the flow.

 The overlap error occurs when you’re trying to paste the transposed range into the area of the copied range.
 Please avoid doing this.